 the last paragraph below.

-that the housing box is made in plastic, so please take care not to
+that the housing box is made in plastic, so please take care not to deform the box.

 installing the transformer (if it is to function during daylight hours) directly